-Reserves for life insurance policies are maintained principally using the 1980 and 2001 Commissioners' Standard Ordinary Mortality Tables under the net level premium method or the Commissioners' Reserve Valuation Method with valuation interest rates of 4.5% and 4.0%, respectively.
+Reserves for life insurance policies are maintained principally using the 1941, 1958, 1980, 2001, and 2017 Commissioners' Standard Ordinary Mortality Tables and the 1958 and 1980 Commissioners' Extended Term Mortality Tables under the net level premium method, the Commissioners' Reserve Valuation Method, or Modified Preliminary Term with valuation interest rates of 4.5% and 3.0%, respectively.
+Reserves for policies issued in 2020 and later are determined based on principle-based standards as set forth in the NAIC Valuation Manual.